microsoft/fluentui-react-native/packages/experimental/Switch/SPEC.md

 - Cursor moves onto the Switch: Should immediately change the styling of the `Switch` so that it appears to be hovered.
 - Cursor moves out of Switch: Should immediately remove the hovered styling of the `Switch`.
-- Mouse click: Should execute the `Switch` and move focus to its target.
+- Mouse click: Should toggle the `Switch` and move focus to its target.

 #### Touch interaction